alpqr/qtshaderstack17/README.md

 QSurfaceFormat fmt;
 ...

+// Picks the right variant depending on the profile, version, etc.
-QByteArray vertexShaderSource = vs.glsl(fmt); // picks 100 or 150 variant depending on profile by default
+// Can be passed as-is to QOpenGLShaderProgram::addShaderFromSourceCode() QByteArray vertexShaderSource = vs.glsl(fmt);

 QByteArray shaderBlob = vs.spirv(); // can be passed as-is to Vulkan